Squishyguy10/t3r/README.md

 Another struggle we faced was displaying the item catalogue to the user, where they would be able to add items to a shopping cart.
 In specific, we did not know how to limit a user from adding more items than there were in stock to their cart, but through reading resources on the internet and watching YouTube videos, we were able to create our own implementation of a cart system.

+The largest struggle, however, had to do with the Google Map API.
+The maps never seemed to load in, and would instead give us floods of errors, leaving us stuck.
+Of course, eventually, we got it to work, but that was all after hours of time we spent testing, watching tutorials, and testing some more.

 <br><br>

 ## Accomplishments We Are Proud Of :trophy: